RAID System Diagnosis.

 You can generally see identify your configuration using the System Manager.
 Typically right-click an array (shown as a “virtual disk” in Array Manager) and select Properties to see what RAID level the array is.
 You can make RAID arrays easier to identify by naming them based on the RAID level and the physical disks they contain.

-Do all drives in a RAID array have to be the same size?
+Do all drives in a RAID array need to be the same size?

 Can I hot swap a drive in a RAID configuration?